 This Lancaster Rd hedgehog was showing signs of dehydration during our recent heat wave.
 However, an overnight stay with Jill our hedgehog expert verified that he was actually in very good health, so he was released back into a close-by garden the following day.

-One week on, I am happy to report that Sir Lancelot is definitely on the mend.
-He is now flea and tick free and thanks to the antibiotics his breathing is a lot better.
+One week after being rescued, Sir Lancelot was on the mend.
+He is now flea and tick free and thanks to the antibiotics his breathing was a lot better.
 Thank you Jill for looking after him so well!

 Here is footage of Sir Lancelet being fed by Jill after being rescued from a Lancaster Rd driveway on July 15th by Wilderhood Watch members.
 He is now being treated with antibiotics to clear up a serious lungworm infection and hopefully should be well enough to be released in a couple of weeks.